daniel-huss/migratedb/documentation/usage/api/hooks.md

 ## Java-based Migrations

-The first one is the the most common
+The first one is the most common
 one: [Java-based Migrations](/migratedb/documentation/concepts/migrations#java-based-migrations)
 when you need more power than SQL can offer you.
 This is great to for dealing with LOBs or performing advanced data transformations.